xamarin/xamarin-macios/docs/managed-static-registrar.md

 All the generated IL is done in two separate custom linker steps.
-The first one, ManagedRegistrarStep, will generate the UnmanagedCallersOnly trampolines for every method exported to Objective-C. This happens before the trimmed has done any work (i.e. before marking), because the generated code will cause more code to be marked (and this way we don't have to replicate what the trimmer does when it traverses IL and metadata to figure out what else to
+The first one, ManagedRegistrarStep, will generate the UnmanagedCallersOnly trampolines for every method exported to Objective-C. This happens before the trimmer has done any work (i.e. before marking), because the generated code will cause more code to be marked (and this way we don't have to replicate what the trimmer does when it traverses IL and metadata to figure out what else to